i0Ek3/go_tests/README.md

 - when we want to start a goroutine, we often use anonymous functions, just like this: `go func() {}()`
 - to enable race detector, run the test with the race flag: `go test -race`
 - use channel to pass the data in goroutine, `ch <- data` is send data and `data := <-ch` is receive data
+- use `net/http/httptest` to create a mock http server
+- use `select` to implement process synchronization
+- use `time.After()` to prevent your system from being permanently blocked

 ## Content